 Being an American in BBYO, I often forget to think about the language gap that exists between myself and teens from other countries who join our international programs.
-When I departed for Italy, I was naive to expect that everything would be translated into English; but coming from someone who loves to talk and connect with others, it was difficult to get used to not understanding what was happening at any given moment.
+When I departed for Italy, I was naive to expect everything would be translated into English.
+Coming from someone who loves to talk and connect with others, it was difficult to get used to not understanding what was happening at any given moment.

 Similar to how the conventions I attend in the United States often have themes, this winter camp was called “Joter,” which means “more.”
 Through programs and unique experiences, we learned how we can do more to stand up against anti-Semitism, learn more about our Jewish roots and have a greater impact on each other and the communities around us.

-My favorite evening program took place near the end of our trip when we were split into four groups and were able to talk to different staff members and hear about their experiences in dealing with anti-Semitism.
+My favorite evening program was near the end of our trip when we were split into groups and were able to talk to different staff members and hear their experiences in dealing with anti-Semitism.
 After we heard shocking stories of anti-Semitic co-workers and childhood friends changing perspectives, we gathered in a large circle to talk about our history.

-Headed into the experience, I was shocked at how little it resembled the picture I painted in my mind.
-However, I could not possibly have imagined a more meaningful, enjoyable or impactful way to have spent my winter break.
-I learned to value the vibrant Jewish community I have at home and remember that we have both a responsibility to embrace our culture and a wonderful gift that we can do so freely.
-I can’t wait to reconnect with my new best friends across Germany at BBYO’s international convention in Dallas next month and in the future.
+During the experience, I was shocked at how little it resembled the picture I painted in my mind.
+However, I could not possibly have imagined a more meaningful, enjoyable or impactful way to spend my winter break.
+I learned to value the vibrant Jewish community I have at home and remember we have both a responsibility to embrace our culture and a wonderful gift that we can do so freely.
+I couldn’t wait to reconnect with my new best friends across Germany at BBYO’s international convention in Dallas in February and in the future.

 Elana Rubanenko of Pepper Pike is a junior at Orange High School in Pepper Pike.